bbauska/Coursera-Bootstrap/readme.md

 The first one in the carousel class, I will apply the active class.

-This is the first div which starts out containing the starting slide there and the remaining ones, I\'m going to add in.
+This is the first div which starts out containing the starting slide there and the remaining ones, I&apos;m going to add in.

 Let me add in two more carousel-item divs here and apply only the first one with the active class.

-Now I\'m going to introduce in the content into this carousel items.
+Now I&apos;m going to introduce in the content into this carousel items.

 To construct a carousel item, I will go in there and then include an image with the class d-block.